fabric8io/docker-maven-plugin/doc/manual/docker-start.md

 * **ip** : The internal IP address of the container.

-For example the Maven property `docker.container.tomcat.ip` would container the Docker internal IP for a container with an alias "tomcat".
+For example the Maven property `docker.container.tomcat.ip` would hold the Docker internal IP for a container with an alias "tomcat".
 You can set the global configuration **exposeContainerInfo** to an empty string to not expose container information that way or to a string for an other prefix than `docker.container`.